Trump vows to 'HIT' any protester who spits on police. He pardoned those who did far worse on Jan. 6

 The current demonstrations were sparked by a confrontation Saturday in the city of Paramount, southeast of downtown Los Angeles, where federal agents were staging at a Department of Homeland Security office.

 California officials, who are largely Democrats, argued that Trump is trying to create more chaos to expand his power.
 Newsom, whom Trump suggested should be arrested, called the president's acts “authoritarian.”
-But even Rick Caruso, a prominent Los Angeles Republican and former mayoral candidate, posted on the social media site X that the president should not have called in the National Guard.
+Rick Caruso, a prominent Los Angeles Democrat and former mayoral candidate, posted on the social media site X that the president should not have called in the National Guard.

 Protests escalated after the Guard arrived, with demonstrators blockading a downtown freeway.
 Some some set multiple self-driving cars on fire and pelted Los Angeles police with debris and fireworks.

-Note: This story was first published on June 9, 2025.
-It was updated on June 10, 2025, to correct that Rick Caruso, a former mayoral candidate, is no longer a Republican.
-Caruso has left the party and is now a Democrat.